Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

 ```html
 <button ng-click="isListen=false;Stop(port);" class="ui labeled icon black button"><i class="terminal icon" ></i>Stop</button>
 ```
-## New Complete Bind on Launch function for Linux & OS X
+## New Complete Bind on Launch function for Linux & OS X | DEPRECATED (but stored just incase)
 ```js

                 // This makes use of the Unix 'find' command in order to locate an APK's launcher activity